scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 First, we hold the grid size constant at 10 x 10 and parallelize over different temperature constraints on one edge of the simulation grid.
 We investigate the scaling of job execution time as a function of the size of the argument array.
-In Figure :ref:`fig.nargsscaling` we show the execution time as a function of :math:`n_\mathrm{args}`, the length of the argument array (with a :math:`\log_2` scale on the :math:`x`-axis and a :math:`\log_{10}` scale on the :math:`y`-axis).
-We testing scaling using Cloudknot's default parameters and also using custom parameters [#]_.
+In Figure :ref:`fig.nargsscaling` we show the execution time as a function of :math:`n_\mathrm{args}`, the length of the argument array (with both on :math:`\log_2` scales).
+We tested scaling using Cloudknot's default parameters and also using custom parameters [#]_.
 Regardless of the :code:`Knot` parameters, Pywren outperformed Cloudknot at all argument array sizes.
-Indeed, Pywren appears to achieve constant scaling between :math:`4 \le n_\mathrm{args}
-\le 512`, revealing AWS Lambda's capabilities for massively parallel computation.
-For :math:`n_\mathrm{args} > 512`, Pywren appears to conform to linear scaling with a constant of roughly 0.25.
-By contract, Cloudknot exhibits noisy linear scaling for :math:`n_\mathrm{args}
+Indeed, Pywren appears to achieve constant scaling between :math:`2^2 \le n_\mathrm{args} \le 2^9`, revealing AWS Lambda's capabilities for massively parallel computation.
+For :math:`n_\mathrm{args} > 2^9`, Pywren appears to conform to linear scaling with a constant of roughly 0.25.
+By contrast, Cloudknot exhibits noisy linear scaling for :math:`n_\mathrm{args} \gtrapprox 2^5`, with constants of roughly 2 for the custom configuration and roughly 4 for the default configuration.
-\gtrapprox 32`, with a constant that is comparable to Pywren's scaling constant for :math:`n_\mathrm{args} > 512`.
 Precise determination of these scaling constants would require more data for a larger range of argument sizes.

 .. [#] Default settings are :code:`min_vcpus=0`,
    :code:`desired_vcpus=8`, and :code:`max_vcpus=256`.
 Custom settings
    are :code:`desired_vcpus=2048`, :code:`max_vcpus=4096`, and
-   :min_vcpus=512`.
+   :code:`min_vcpus=512`.
 Both default and custom Cloudknot cases were also limited by the EC2 service limits for our region and account, which vary by instance type but never exceeded 200 instances.